wlbr/feiertage/README.md

 The regional functions for Austrian Bundesländer include saints' days which are state-level holidays, meaning schools etc. are generally closed but workers don't get the day off by default.
-If you don't want to include these days in your planning, it's okay to reference `Österreich` instead as legal holidays are (more or less) synchronised across Länder.
+If you don't want to include these days in your planning, it's okay to reference `Österreich` instead, as legal holidays are (more or less) synchronised across all Austrian states (Bundesländer).

 ### Example: